sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Hate this macbook relationship. &quot;When do you want to update?&quot; &quot;Later&quot; &quot;later today or later tomorrow?&quot; Oh my god just fucking LATER</p>&mdash; christine teigen (@chrissyteigen) <a href="https://twitter.com/chrissyteigen/status/690584538121015296?ref_src=twsrc%5Etfw">January 22, 2016</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Besides the updates, I've had macOS seemingly randomly but frequently ask me for my AppleID password.
-This frequent ask is made even more annoying because I had two-factor authentication enabled on my Apple account.
+This frequent ask is made even more annoying because I have two-factor authentication enabled on my Apple account.
 I'm still running 10.10 so this may have been improved by now, but, once I enter my text password, I get this cryptic pop-up:

 ![verification code](/img/apple-id-verification-code-required.png)

 My iPhone usually gets a verification code, but when I enter my text password with the code tacked on, half the time the prompt just reappears asking for my password again.
-In addition to this being annoying, it's also debatably a security risk, as Apple is training users to enter their Apple ID credentials into a pop-up dialogue that appears at seemingly random times.
+In addition to this being annoying, it's also debatably a security risk, as Apple is training users to enter their Apple ID credentials into a pop-up dialog that appears at seemingly random times.
 Again, this totally could be an issue with 10.10 that's been smoothed out in 10.11+.

 ### The iPad-ification of the MacBook

 #### Touch Bar

 The Touch Bar seems like an iPad-ification of my precious platonic ideal of a laptop.
 Would a DJ really use it?
 Would I use it when editing video or coding?
 I've gotten pretty efficient with my keyboard and mouse.
-Admittedly, having a Touch Bar wouldn't have _prevented_ me from doing anything I would want to do with a laptop, but if it signaled what Apple thinks its customers want, and the direction they want to go.
+Admittedly, having a Touch Bar wouldn't have _prevented_ me from doing anything I would want to do with a laptop, but if it signals what Apple thinks its customers want, I'm not too jazzed about the direction.

 Owen Williams titled his post about the event ["Apple just told the world it has no idea who the Mac is for"](https://medium.com/charged-tech/apple-just-told-the-world-it-has-no-idea-who-the-mac-is-for-722a2438389b):

 > It took four years to add a touch bar to the keyboard, which delayed any meaningful progress in the meantime?
 Apple's customers are those that need powerful machines, but it delayed them infinitely for what amounts to a vanity project that the core demographic of Apple's customers probably won't even use.

-Of course you can get a new Pro without the Touch Bar, but then you only get two Thunderbolt ports, one of which would be used for charging.
+Currently you can get a new Pro without the Touch Bar, but then you only get two Thunderbolt ports, one of which would be used for charging.

 #### MacOS De-prioritization